rust-lang/book/src/ch17-05-traits-for-async.md

 Recall our description (in the [Counting][counting] section) of waiting on `rx.recv`.
 The `recv` call returns a `Future`, and awaiting it polls it.
-In our initial discussion, we noted that a runtime will pause the future until it is ready with either `Some(message)` or `None` when the channel closes.
+In our initial discussion, we noted that a runtime will pause the future until it’s ready with either `Some(message)` or `None` when the channel closes.
 With our deeper understanding of `Future` in place, and specifically `Future::poll`, we can see how that works.
-The runtime knows the future is not ready when it returns `Poll::Pending`.
+The runtime knows the future isn’t ready when it returns `Poll::Pending`.
 Conversely, the runtime knows the future is ready and advances it when `poll` returns `Poll::Ready(Some(message))` or `Poll::Ready(None)`.